spqr-go/spqr/Readme.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact
+## Contact
-Author: Your Name
+- Author: Galileo Luna
-Email: your.email@example.com
+- Email: galileoluna1997@gmail.com

 Thank you for using SPQR!

-python
-Copy code

 Let me know if you need any more help!